thomas-liao/Food_Mate/README.md

 After choosing to be host, the user can get a list of recommended restaurants (by our recommendation system!).
 Then the user can choose the restaurant he/she likes to make a post.

+We have switched from ListView to RecyclerView in iteration4.

 ### Send Post

 <img src="./Image/GuestList.png" alt="Send Post" width="250"/><br/><br/>